Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/JS Loader/Readme.md

 <h2>The chrome folder</h2>
 <p>This is where you have to place the files of this repository.</p>

 <p>The fastest way to find it is to just type <code>about:support</code> on the URL bar of your firefox, and then click the <b>open folder</b> button inside the "profile folder" section.</p>
 <p>After this, your profile folder will be open.
 You may or may not see the chrome folder.
-If you don't see it, just create it and place inside the <code>userContent.css</code> and <code>userChrome.css</code> files.</p>
+If you don't see it, just create it and place inside the files.</p>

 <p>If you want to know the exact location for profile folders (information taken from <a href="http://kb.mozillazine.org/Profile_folder_-_Firefox">here</a>):</p>